cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 NodeLists are one of the most commonly used ones.

-The first thing to note is that NodeLists aren't exactly part of the JavaScript but they are instead part of the DOM API the browsers provide through JavaScript.
+The first thing to note is that NodeLists aren't exactly part of the JavaScript but they are instead part of the DOM APIs the browsers provide through JavaScript.
 The relationship between DOM and JavaScript is beyond the scope of this article but knowing that NodeLists aren't exactly part of JavaScript language itself might be useful in understanding the relationship